sandialabs/conin/README.md

-# conin
+# clio

-A python library for constrained inference with probablistic graphical models
+A python library that supports the constrained analysis of latent variable stochastic models.